-The Covid-19 Response Volunteer Service was set up by Norfolk County Council working with Voluntary Norfolk and Norfolk’s seven district councils during the initial lockdown in March 2020.
+The Covid Response Volunteer Service was set up by Norfolk County Council working with Voluntary Norfolk and Norfolk’s seven district/borough councils during the initial lockdown in March 2020.

-Today there are several hundred Covid Response Volunteers active across Norfolk responding to the needs of vulnerable and isolated people adversely impacted by the Covid-19 pandemic.
+Today there are still several hundred Covid Response Volunteers active across Norfolk responding to the needs of vulnerable and isolated people adversely impacted by the pandemic.
 Our volunteers help those unable to help themselves; they provide telephone friendship and support, report on door step welfare checks and collect and deliver prescription medications and food, as well as other activities to support the NHS e.g. delivering test and trace activity and marshalling at vaccination centers.
 Sadly the need for this service is unlikely to diminish in the coming months.

 What does a Covid Response Volunteer do?

 Like all Voluntary Norfolk volunteers, Covid-19 Response Volunteers are friendly, approachable, have a sympathetic manner, good communication skills, and are determined to help and support others.
 They inspire trust and confidence by demonstrating a flexible and reliable approach to their volunteer role.

 If you are over 18 years of age, live in Norfolk and interested in finding out more, please read our Volunteer Agreement and Privacy Notice

 We are looking for volunteers for the following roles:

 - Community support volunteers – make food and medication collections and deliveries, doorstep welfare checks, telephone befriending, dog walking